 The base price of the 2024 BMW X7 stays put, around $75,000.
 The bad thing is that the model is using a six-cylinder engine.
 Most buyers will rather go with the V8 and the M50i package.
 That is a huge $25,000 investment.
 But, if you want a unique drive experience, this is a smart move.
 The final step of tuning is the Alpina XB7 with 612 horsepower and a price tag of $150,000.

 What Other Truck-Based SUVs We Might See in 2024

 The Toyota Land Cruiser 300 is out.
 But, when fans finally welcomed it, the company remove the LC from the US market.
 The iconic SUV will still be available in other markets, continuing the 80 years long tradition.
 But, buyers in the United States won’t be able to buy the new 300 Series model, with fresh styling and a more efficient engine, after so many years of waiting.

 Toyota is making more room for the Lexus LX.
 Two truck-based SUVs were sharing mostly everything, and it wouldn’t change in 2024.
 Well, one thing is – Toyota Land Cruiser is out of the market.
 Still, enthusiasts believe it might be back very soon.

 The 2024 Ford Excursion would be a unique truck-based SUV on the list, mainly because it is going to share the architecture with the heavy-duty F-250 pickup.
 It can be the most capable, largest, and most dominant SUV on US roads.
 There is also an engine ready for the debut.
 A 7.3-liter V8 Godzilla is the perfect fit.

 The major concerns are interest and sales of the heavy-duty SUV.
-Excursion was already in the market 15 years ago, and the same reasons made Ford discontinue the vehicle.
+The Excursion was already on the market 15 years ago, and the same reasons made Ford discontinue the vehicle.